Help with fuel costs

 The amount you pay will depend on actual household usage and where you live as well as meter and payment type.

-The current Energy Price Cap, as of January 1st 2025, is an increase of 1.2% compared to the cap set between 1st October to 31st December 2024.
+The previous Energy Price Cap, as of 1 January 2025, was an increase of 1.2% compared to the cap set between 1st October to 31st December 2024.

 If you would like to find out how much you will be paying in energy bills, The Money Saving Expert website has a useful Energy Price Cap Calculator.
 This calculator can be a useful tool when budgeting and figuring out how the change will affect you.

-How can I manage the increase in energy prices after Christmas?
+How can I manage the increase in energy prices?

 We have a couple of options here which might be of use: